mozilla/bedrock/docs/attribution/0001-analytics.rst

         type: 'vote',
         action: 'helpful',
         name: 'vpn-resource-center'
-        label: 'What is an IP address?'
+        text: 'What is an IP address?'
     });

     window.dataLayer.push({